stytri/oboe/README.md

 - `U` or `u` followed by up to 8 hexadecimal digits specifying  a Unicode code-point.
 - `W` or `w` followed by up to 4 hexadecimal digits specifying  a Unicode code-point.
 - `X` or `x` followed by up to 2 hexadecimal digits specifying  a Unicode code-point.
+- End-of-Line characters; these are elided, including CR-LF and LF-CR pairings.
 - for other characters, acts as a quoting mechanism.

 #### Sub-expressions